rob-moss/terraform-iks/iks-c5/iks/README.md

-# IKS Cluster Module
+# IKS Policies and Cluster Profile Module

-## Use this module to create Kubernetes polices in Intersight
+## Use this module to create Kubernetes policies and an IKS Cluster profile in Intersight

 Run the plan from the Terraform cloud workspace.